Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Introduction

-A hard-decision decoding for classical codes is like an energy-minimization problem in a neural network (NN) associated with the code structure \cite{BB89}, where the energy function with discrete variables measures the parity-check satisfaction (denoted by $J_\text{S}$).
-BP has been used as a tool to minimize the energy in statistical physics \cite{Mac99,PC08,YFW05}.
-Moreover, an iterative decoder based on gradient decent optimization of the energy was proposed in \cite[Sec.~IV]{LBB98}.
-This motivate us to consider a soft-decision generalization of the energy function in \cite{BB89}, with variables that are log-likelihood ratios, and show that BP decoding of quantum codes in log domain \cite{KL21a} is to minimize the energy function.
-Our energy function has an additional term $J_\text{D}$ that measures the distance between a data point and the initial channel statistics.
-Then we show that BP is like a gradient descent optimization for this generalized energy function but with more elegant step updates.
-Hence conventional BP works well for a nondegenerate quantum code as in the classical case.
+The problem of a hard-decision decoding of a classical code is like an energy-minimization problem in a neural network \cite{BB89}, where an energy function measures the parity-check satisfaction (denoted by $J_\text{S}$).
+It is known that BP has been used for energy minimization in statistical physics \cite{Mac99,PC08,YFW05}.
+Moreover, an iterative decoder based on the gradient decent optimization of the energy function has been proposed \cite{LBB98}.
+These motivate us to consider a soft-decision generalization of the energy function with variables that are log-likelihood ratios (LLRs) of Pauli errors and make connections between BP and the gradient decent algorithm.
+We define an energy function with an additional term (denoted by $J_\text{D}$) that measures the distance between a recovery operator and the initial channel statistics.
+Then we show that BP in log domain is like a gradient descent optimization for this generalized energy function (cf.~\eq{eq:energy}) but with more elegant step updates.
+This explains why the conventional BP usually works on a nondegenerate quantum code, since the energy topology is similar to the classical case (cf.~Sec.~\ref{sec:J_S}).